kylev2112/GASDocumentation/README.md

 #### 4.10.1 Prediction Key
 GAS's prediction works on the concept of a `Prediction Key` which is an integer identifier that the client generates when he activates a `GameplayAbility`.

-* Client generates a prediction key when it activates a `GameplayAbility.
+* Client generates a prediction key when it activates a `GameplayAbility`.
 This is the `Activation Prediction Key`.
 * Client sends this prediction key to the server with `CallServerTryActivateAbility()`.
 * Client adds this prediction key to all `GameplayEffects` that it applies while the prediction key is valid.
 * Client's prediction key falls out of scope.
 Further predicted effects in the same `GameplayAbility` need a new [Scoped Prediction Window](#concepts-p-windows).